SynthDAO/snx-limit-orders/specs/Node.md

 ### Execution Service

 In order to determine whether an `orderID` should be immediately executed, the service follows the following steps:
-- Checks a local database for any existing pending transactions previously submitted by this executing the same `orderID`.
+- Checks a local database for any existing pending transaction previously submitted by the node that executes the same `orderID`.
 If a record is found, this order will not be submitted.
 - Attempts to estimate gas cost for calling the `executeOrder` contract function while passing the `orderID`.
 If the attempt fails, this is likely because the order's deposited `wei` funds are insufficient to fully recover the gas cost of this transaction + the `executionFee`.
 - Checks if the node wallet address owns sufficient `wei` to cover this transaction cost.
 If the balance is insufficient, an email notification must be sent to the node operator.